vandresen/DatabaseManager/README.md

 ## Building the software
 The software is based on ASP.NET Core 3.1 Blazor using webassembly.
 It is recommended to use Visual Studio 2019 for building this.

+## Database Connectors
+Database connector requires an azure storage account.
+You define this with AzureStorageConnection.